Amar Dedić: Benfica

 In June, Dedić was transferred to Portuguese side Benfica for an undisclosed fee.
 He made his competitive debut for the club in the 2025 Supertaça Cândido de Oliveira match against Sporting CP on 31 July and managed to win his first trophy.
 Two weeks later, he made his league debut against Estrela.
 On 31 August, he scored his first goal for Benfica in a victory over Alverca.

+Newcastle United

+On 18 August 2026, Dedić moved to English team Newcastle United on a five-year deal.
+The transfer fee was reportedly £29.5m.
+The move also saw him reunited with Matthias Jaissle, his former coach at both FC Liefering and RB Salzburg.
+He debuted officially for the squad on 23 August against Liverpool.
+He followed up his debut with two assists in Newcastle's 3–2 Carabao Cup win against West Bromwich Albion, and assisted the first goal in the side's 2–0 Premier League win against Tottenham Hotspur in the next match to achieve three assists in his opening three matches.

 International career

 Dedić represented Bosnia and Herzegovina at all youth levels.
 He also served as a captain of the under-17 team.

 In March 2022, he received his first senior call up, for friendly games against Georgia and Luxembourg.
 He debuted against the latter on 29 March.

-On 23 March 2023, in a UEFA Euro 2024 qualifier against Iceland, Dedić scored his first senior international goal.
+On 23 March 2023, in a UEFA Euro 2024 qualifier against Iceland, he scored his first senior international goal.

+In June 2026, Dedić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group match against Canada on 12 June.

+Personal life

+Dedić is a practising Muslim; together with international teammates Ermedin Demirović, Tarik Muharemović and Dženis Burnić he visited a mosque in Sarajevo during the national team's concentration.